 After Mass, we headed to our room.
 Since we only had 15 minutes left together, I made it very informal.
 We sat around the table and I tried to remember all of their names and they enjoyed watching me struggle.
 In the end, however, I truly missed only one!
 Then I had them volunteer naming all of their classmates and two of them did so instantly (remember, they are not all from the same school so I thought that was pretty good).

-Then, I had them share the objects that they brought in for our prayer center and I was delighted that all but 2 remembered (2 were absent last night and one was not present last week and did not know about the assignment).
+Then, I had them share the objects that they brought in for our prayer center and I was delighted that all but two remembered.
+(Two were absent last night and one was not present last week and did not know about the assignment.)
 It was really wonderful.
-The kids brought in some beautiful objects (Rosaries, medals, seashell, figurines) and offered brief background and information on why they chose that particular object.
+The kids brought in some beautiful objects (rosaries, medals, seashell, figurines) and offered brief background and information on why they chose that particular object.
 Here’s a pic:

 When we were finished with that, I distributed their Bible Basics Assignment and went over it with them and asked for examples of books, characters, and stories from the Bible and they did quite well.
 I told them they could do this with their parents but not with a Bible!
 I also told them about the Learning Stations coming up next week and they seemed excited about that.